opensvc/docs.opensvc.com/source/howto.getting.started.rst

 Step 1 : Service configuration file
 +++++++++++++++++++++++++++++++++++

 Basically, we just add the needed fields in the service configuration file.
-Expected filename is ``servicename.env``
+The expected file name is ``servicename.env``

-First section in the service file describes the service itself (human readable name, nodes where service is expected to run on, default node, ...).
+The DEFAULT section in the service file describes the service itself (human readable name, nodes where service is expected to run on, default node, ...).

-Each other sections point out a ressource on which depends the service.
+Every other section defines a ressource managed by the service.

-We describe below the service named ``p26.opensvc.com``, running on primary node ``sles1``, being able to failover on node ``sles2``, using 1 IP address named ``p26.opensvc.com`` (name to ip resolution is done by OpenSVC), 1 LVM volume groupe ``vgsvc1``, and 2 filesystems hosted in logical volumes ``/dev/mapper/vgsvc1-lvappsvc1`` and ``/dev/mapper/vgsvc1-lvdatasvc1``.
+The following configuration describes a service named ``p26.opensvc.com``, running on primary node ``sles1``, failing-over to node ``sles2``, using 1 IP address named ``p26.opensvc.com`` (name to ip resolution is done by the OpenSVC agent), 1 LVM volume groupe ``vgsvc1``, and 2 filesystems hosted in logical volumes ``/dev/mapper/vgsvc1-lvappsvc1`` and ``/dev/mapper/vgsvc1-lvdatasvc1``.

 **On sles1 node**::